AlexanderSalinasLozano/projectIA/README.md

-# Project Title

-Optimizing Public Transportation Flow and Reducing Congestion with AI
+# Optimizing Public Transportation Flow and Reducing Congestion with AI

 ## Summary